-Students interested specifically in orthotics or in prosthetics may enroll in programs that favor one over the other, or that instructs solely in one category.
-Certificate programs are available in only orthotics or only prosthetics, and may be more in-depth or take less time to complete as a result.
+Students interested specifically in orthotics or in prosthetics may enroll in programs that favor one over the other, or programs that instruct solely in one category.
 Programs offering the study of both disciplines are widely available, though students may be required to enroll in two separate post-graduate residency programs for certification.

 Associate Degree in Orthotics and Prosthetics

-Associate degree programs in orthotics and prosthetics may qualify students for certification and entry-level employment and can be completed in two years.
+Associate degree programs in orthotics and prosthetics can qualify students for certification as orthotics technicians and entry-level employment and can be completed in two years.
 General education courses can transfer to bachelor's degree programs and internship opportunities may be available.
-Coursework can include upper and lower extremity prosthetics and orthotic bracing of legs, arms, spine and neck.
+Coursework can include:

 Bachelor's Degree in Orthotics and Prosthetics